Varun487/AIAlgoTrading/restapi/README.md

     - LSTM Signal ![done]
     - LSTM Trade ![done]
     - LSTM Paper Trade ![done]
-  - Re-initialize paper trading signals ![varunincomplete]
+  - Re-initialize paper trading signals ![varuncomplete]

 ## Automated testing ![varuncomplete]
 ###### Using unit tests in-built in django - each class created must have unit tests which cover all test cases of a class